swastikpareek/cog/STARTERKIT/README.md

 #### Grid System

-The Nimbus grid structure was setup with the intent of having a very minimalist starting point.
+The Cog grid structure was setup with the intent of having a very minimalist starting point.
 The theme grid container is setup with a single class `.mq--t` located in `layout/_containers.scss` that contains the following starter Susy container: `@include container(80em)`.
 In the `layout/_sidebars.scss` file is the column code for each combination of sidebars based on the Susy syntax.
 The body classes are defined with a preprocess conditional in `[theme-name].theme` for each scenario.

 #### Theme Regions